ActivityWatch/aw-client/README.md

 system-wide it can be installed with `pip install .`, but that has the issue that it might not get the exact version of the dependencies due to not reading the poetry.lock file.

+## Examples

+The `examples/` directory contains a couple of example scripts, including:

+ - `time_spent_today.py` - fetches all non-afk events and sums their duration to get the total active time for the day.
+ - `merge_buckets.py` - merges two buckets with non-intersecting events by moving all events from one into the other.